 Sunday, 23 April 2017

-Question: I read that one mustn’t eat before counting the omer.
+Question: I read that one must not eat before counting the omer.
 Does it make a difference whether I daven maariv early or late?

-Similarly, the Shulchan Aruch (OC 235:2) writes that one shouldn’t sit down to eat half an hour before it’s time to daven maariv, as they may get preoccupied and forget to recite the shema.
+Similarly, the Shulchan Aruch (OC 235:2) advises that one should not start eating half an hour before the time to daven maariv, as they may become preoccupied and forget to recite the shema.

-Nonetheless, the Aruch Hashulchan (OC 232:16) writes that one who regularly davens maariv in shul is allowed to eat beforehand as they won’t come to forget to recite the shema.
-Likewise, the Mishna Berura (235:18) writes that one who wants to eat then may do so providing that they ask someone else to remind them.
-R’ Avraham Yeshaya Pfoifer (Ishei Yisrael 27:19) writes that the same applies to setting an alarm.
+However, the Aruch Hashulchan (OC 232:16) notes that someone who regularly davens maariv in shul is permitted to eat beforehand because they are unlikely to forget to recite the shema.
+Likewise, the Mishna Berura (235:18) states that one who wants to eat may do so if they ask someone else to remind them.
+R’ Avraham Yeshaya Pfoifer (Ishei Yisrael 27:19) suggests that setting an alarm serves the same purpose.

-Thus, R’ Moshe Feinstein (Igros Moshe OC 4:99) and R’ Binyamin Zilber (Az Nidberu 6:52) write that there is no need to act more stringently with counting the omer than one does with eating before davening maariv.
-One who regularly davens maariv after nacht may eat supper beforehand without having to be concerned that they will forget to recite kerias shema.
-Likewise, as nowadays we are accustomed to count the omer after maariv, one may eat before davening and counting (See Rivevos Ephraim 2:129:28).
+R’ Moshe Feinstein (Igros Moshe OC 4:99) and R’ Binyamin Zilber (Az Nidberu 6:52) write that there is no need to be stricter about counting the omer than about eating before davening maariv.
+Therefore, someone who regularly davens maariv after nacht may eat supper beforehand without worrying about forgetting to recite shema.
+Similarly, since it is customary to count the omer after maariv, one may eat before davening and counting (see Rivevos Ephraim 2:129:28).

 In conclusion, one who regularly davens maariv after nacht can eat beforehand.
-One who either davens earlier or is davening later than usual should set themselves a reminder on their phone, etc. before sitting down to eat.
+Those who either daven earlier or are davening later than usual should set an alarm as a reminder or take a similar precaution before sitting down to eat.

 No comments: